Understanding the Churn Rate metric

 - Actively churn: Either you or the customer cancelled the subscription, or the subscription expired after a set number of charges

-- Passively churn: The customer's order had an error, and
+- Passively churn: The customer's order had an error, and the subscription was automatically marked inactive after the charge could not be successfully processed, even after retries

-Customers are considered churned the day after their last active subscription is canceled.
+Customers are considered churned the day after their last active subscription is cancelled.
 For calculation purposes, churn is recorded on the first full day of inactivity.
 For instance, if a customer cancels on July 5th at 11:00 am, they are recorded as churned in our database on July 6th.

 Considerations